 Artichoke with Black Garlic Aioli from Philippe Van den Bulck can be prepared in 40 minutes.
-You make this dish with Fleur de sel, Olive oil - Verde Salud, Black garlic & Black garlic pasta from Amanprana.
+You make this dish with Fleur de sel, Olive Oil - Verde Salud, Black garlic paste & Black garlic from Amanprana.
 This recipe from the Belgian, Dutch & French kitchen is delicious as Tapas & snacks, Appetizer, Main dishes, Side dish, Dip and more & Vegetable Dish.
 It also fits perfectly in a Vegetarian, Gluten free, Vegan & Lactose-free diet.

 Ingredients for artichoke with black garlic aioli